Are you regularly kept awake at night by noise that’s beyond your control, such as snoring, a neighbor’s music, barking dogs or street noise?

-They are the one of the longest and widest earplugs I’ve tried.
-They also have a very wide tapered end, so along with the Howard Laser Leight, were the easiest to remove.
+They are one of the longest and widest earplugs I’ve tried.
+They also have a handy tapered end, so along with the Howard Laser Leight, were the easiest to remove.
 Even though they were one of the largest earplugs, they were also one of the softest, feeling very comfortable to wear throughout the night.

-It’s important to note that all Howard Leight earplugs are specifically intended for people who work in noisy environments.
-That means they will come in individual wrapped pairs, which is more hygienic than open packs.
+Note that all Howard Leight earplugs are specifically intended for people who work in noisy environments.
+So they come in individual wrapped pairs, which is more hygienic than open packs.
 The cost is also less per pair since you can buy them in bulk.

 Despite how well they did in my tests, I don’t recommend these if you have small ear canals.
-You’d probably find they form an amazing seal if you actually get them in, but then feel uncomfortable at some point during the night.
+You’d probably find they form a good seal if you actually get them in, but then feel uncomfortable at some point during the night.

-For those with medium to large size ears though, they have the best balance of great noise reduction, comfortably soft foam, and are very easy to both insert and remove.
+For those with medium to large size ears though, they have a good balance of great noise reduction, comfortably soft foam, and are very easy to insert and remove.